alyamutiara/alyamutiara/README.md

 </div>

 An ex-Cloud Engineer turned to Data Professional.
-Graduated from master program in Computational Science at Institut Teknologi Bandung.
-Currently passionate in pursuing career in the data field through self-paced study and getting my hands dirty with projects.
+Graduated from master's program in Computational Science at Institut Teknologi Bandung.
+Currently passionate about pursuing a career in the data field through self-paced study and getting my hands dirty with projects.
 I'm excited to bring my A-game to the data table and learn from every obstacle I encounter!

 ### About Me:
 - 👩‍🎓 I studied physics and computational science but somewhat ended up in IT.